Diversity and equality networks

 Working with University leadership the Network aims to:

-hold the University to account for its gender objectives by championing gender parity amongst academic and professional service staff, including the professoriate and in leadership roles
+- hold the University to account for its gender objectives by championing gender parity amongst academic and professional service staff, including the professoriate and in leadership role

-The Women@Reading Network is co-ordinated by a small Steering Group which provides direction, builds awareness, organises events and provides a voice for all women, and those who identify themselves as women, working at the University.
-The Co-Chairs have regular access to University leadership to raise topics of interest affecting our members and to propose action primarily via the Dean for Diversity and Inclusion, the University Equality and Diversity Board and the UEB gender champion.
+The Chair has regular access to University leadership to raise topics of interest affecting Network members and to propose action primarily via the Dean for Diversity and Inclusion, the University Equality and Diversity Board, the University's Athena Swan Implementation Group and the UEB Sex Equality Champion.

 All Women@Reading events are open to all staff.
 They are advertised on the Staff Portal and in In Brief, and are bookable on UoR Learn.